Roundup · Updated: August 2026

 Read this first

 So the numbers below are list positions, not a power ranking.
 Number 1 is not “better” than number 9 for your job.
 They are grouped loosely from the broadest, most widely used tools toward the more specialized ones.
-Read the category tag first, then the pricing, then decide.
+Read the category tag first, then the price, then decide.

 The categories, in plain terms